 How to Make Rum Cake From Scratch

-This time, it took a few tries to get it right, but it honestly wasn’t difficult to get a recipe that tasted like the Caribbean rum cake I had in Bermuda.
+It took a few tries to get this recipe just right, but it ultimately wasn’t difficult to get results that tasted like the Caribbean rum cake I had in Bermuda.
 I modified one of my pound cake recipes, adding rum and a bit of dark brown sugar, then I soaked it in syrup.

 I’m very happy with how this rum cake recipe turned out, and I think you will be as well!

 - While you can technically substitute spiced rum, I highly recommend using dark rum for the best flavor.
-My first attempt used spiced rum, and the flavor was much more subtle; not what I remembered.
+The flavor of spiced rum was too subtle, in my opinion.
 I recommend Goslings or Bacardi Black Rum.
 Goslings Black Rum is what you’ll find in Bermuda rum cake, so that’s what I used.
-Most of the alcohol is cooked out of the cake, FYI.
-Only the flavor remains.

 - I often using baking spray with flour in my recipes.
 With bundt cakes, I recommend using shortening and a light coating of flour.
-I’m not a fan of Crisco (and I know many of you aren’t, either).
-I love Nutiva Organic Shortening, which is non-hydrogenated.
+I’m not a fan of Crisco, but I love Nutiva Organic Shortening, which is non-hydrogenated.
 Unsalted butter will also work.
-Use a thin layer.
-Bundt cakes are all about the pretty shape, so you want to avoid excess moisture against the surface pan, or the golden exterior might get mushy and stick.

 - Speaking of excess moisture, don’t leave the hot cake in the pan any longer than necessary for the same reason.

 - As this is a typical pound cake, it’s not uncommon to deal with separation on the side that’s exposed to the heating element in your oven.
 Luckily, that’s the bottom of a bundt cake!
 The most common cause of this is over-mixing.
 Southern Living has some great tips on common pound cake mistakes to avoid.
 However, the cake will be fine if this happens, especially once it’s soaked in syrup.
-The crusty edge will soften, and no one will know.
+No one will know.

 Why Egg Size Matters in Baking